Feza Publications

 Feza Publications Inc. (Feza Gazetecilik A.Ş) was a Turkish media conglomerate established in 1986.
 It had the ownership over the Zaman, Today's Zaman newspapers, the Cihan News Agency, as well as the Aksiyon, news magazine, the book publisher Zaman Kitap and Irmak TV channel.
 Feza Media Group was ranked 244th in top 500 companies in Turkey according to Istanbul Chamber of Industry's ISO500.

-The company was associated with the Gulen movement, whose members became victims of Erdogan government's oppression since 2013 All of its media outlets in Turkey were closed by the government following the 2016 coup attempt.
+The company was shut down due to their association with FETO.
+All of its media outlets in Turkey were closed by the government following the 2016 coup attempt.